-3
+Figure 3.2: Seasonal variation in Throughfall (mm) and Event Duration (hours)

 Duration

 Species-averaged throughfall data were split into leaf-on and leaf-off periods and plotted against rainfall event duration.
 Regardless of the period, the linear regression of the throughfall data is nearly the same, however, a large amount of spread is present within the plotted data.
 Event duration does little to describe the volume of gross precipitation of a storm and says even less about the temporal distribution of the event, two variables that were shown to be important in describing the data.
 For example, a short and intense rain event is capable of producing the same volume of rainfall as a long, gentle event, but depending on a species’ response to intensity as well as the leaf development stage of the canopy, the volumes of throughfall seen underneath the canopy could be drastically different between the events.
 This leaves storm duration susceptible to regional temporal rainfall characteristics as a predictor of throughfall.
 While duration is a consistent predictor of throughfall throughout the year, the spread of the trend makes it a less-accurate predictor of interception loss or throughfall than intensity or depth.